rails/rails/guides/source/autoloading_and_reloading_constants.md

 Opting Out
 ----------

-You can load Rails 6 defaults and still use the classic autoloader this way:
+Applications can load Rails 6 defaults and still use the classic autoloader this way:

 ```ruby
 # config/application.rb